Simple Answer about Options Trading: Halal or Haram?

 Gharar

-Gharar literally means risk.
-Technically, it is something for which the probability of getting it and not getting it are about the same, “something whose acquisition is uncertain and its true nature and quantity is unknown” (Mu’jam ISRA, 2010: 131).
+Gharar in Arabic is associated with uncertainty, deception, and risk.
+Technically, it is “something whose acquisition is uncertain and its true nature and quantity is unknown” (Mu’jam ISRA, 2010: 131).
 Options trading has the gharar element because the nature of the trade has excessive uncertainty.
-When someone calls or puts an option, the probability to get the strike price is highly uncertain.
+When someone buys a call or put option, there is no certainty about whether the asset price will reach the strike price or not.

 Maysir

-Options trading has characteristics of Maysir (gambling).
+Options trading has characteristics of maysir (gambling).
 According to Qur’an 5:90-91 and 2:219, maysir is impermissible.
-A transaction that is risky or incorporates an element of speculation or uncertainty is maysir.
-Furthermore, the activity requires no benefit to the participants.
+A transaction that is a form of a game of chance or gambling is considered to involve maysir.
+Furthermore, in options trading, a gain of one party results in a loss to the other.

-Options trading in the stock market is subject to collecting fees for promises that are not permissible under Sharia law.
-The concept of collecting the premium fee itself is inevitable and violates the Shariah rulings.
-This ruling applies to both call and puts options.
-Therefore Muslims are strongly advised to stay away from options trading.
+Options trading in the stock market is subject to collecting fees called “premiums” for promises that are not permissible under Sharia law.
+This ruling applies to both call and put options.
+Therefore, Muslims are strongly advised to stay away from options trading.

 To read more about Islamic Finance related topics, please click here and visit our academy.